-Trying to get on with your everyday tasks and responsibilities can be difficult when you have irritating symptoms such as tired eyes.
+Trying to get on with your everyday tasks and responsibilities can be difficult when you’re experiencing irritation in the form of tired eyes.
 It can make it hard to concentrate even on things you enjoy such as a novel or a TV show – and it’s not always easy to know what is causing the problem.

-Below, we look at a range of causes of tired eyes to help you tackle your symptoms.
+Below, we look at a range of causes of tired eyes to help you tackle the problem.

 Why are my eyes so tired?

 The second option is where your eyes become tired not because you’ve overused them, but because you haven’t given them enough recovery time.
 This can happen if you’ve not been sleeping well, as your eyes use that overnight time to rehydrate and repair themselves while your eyes are closed.
-Because of this, it may be helpful to lie with your eyes closed even if you’re struggling to sleep, as this could reduce your symptoms compared to if you got up and distracted yourself with household tasks.
+Because of this, it may be helpful to lie with your eyes closed even if you’re struggling to sleep, as this could make your tired eyes feel a little better compared to if you got up and distracted yourself with household tasks.

 If you’re sleeping well, then it may be that you’re missing out on other opportunities to rest your eyes.
 It’s recommended that you should take regular breaks when using screens, reading or doing other close work so that your eyes can readjust.
 Think of it as being similar to sitting down in a chair.
 It’s not necessarily bad to sit down, but if you don’t take breaks to stand up regularly over the course of the day, it could affect your health.